demisto/content-docs/docs/concepts/getting-started-guide.md

 ---

 This guide will provide you with some pointers to jumpstart your development journey.
-After reading it, you’ll have a starting-point for creating new content for the Cortex XSOAR platform.
+After reading it, you’ll have a starting point for creating new content for the Cortex XSOAR platform.

-If you have any questions or need support, please feel free to reach out to us on the `#demisto-developers` channel on our [Slack DFIR Community](https://www.demisto.com/community/).
+If you have any questions or need support, feel free to reach out to us on the `#demisto-developers` channel on our [Slack DFIR Community](https://www.demisto.com/community/).
 If you're a Technology Partner (or interested in becoming one), you can also contact us via the [Cortex XSOAR Alliance Email](mailto:soar.alliances@paloaltonetworks.com).

 ## Prerequisites and Resources